 Intermountain encourages patients to receive hospital cost estimates before scheduling non-urgent hospital services.

-To get the most accurate out-of-pocket cost estimates, patients with insurance are encouraged to contact their insurance provider directly.
+To get the most accurate out-of-pocket cost estimates, patients with insurance coverage are encouraged to contact their insurance provider directly.
 Insurers can help their members understand current benefits and any copayments or deductible requirements that are important in determining accurate out-of-pocket cost estimates.

 Uninsured and underinsured hospital patients may qualify for discounts, financial assistance, or other payment options.
 More information can be found on Intermountain’s financial assistance website.

 For patients receiving services at an Intermountain hospital in Utah or Idaho, Intermountain’s Cost Estimate Team is an additional resource all patients may use in getting pre-service cost estimates.

 The Centers for Medicare and Medicaid Services (CMS) requires hospitals to publish a Hospital Standard Charge list.
 However, the services referenced above are recommended as the most helpful and most accurate resources for patients to understand their estimated costs.